The Philippines is a great destination for travelling and scuba diving

 I really like to mention our great local dive guide & instructor, who is leading all scuba diving during the day and has a great eye for even the smallest macro life.
 Without him, I would have missed a lot of interesting sea life!
 Also, the divemasters are incredibly helpful, keeping an eye constantly and attending to all divers in the group.
 The whole day, we have so much fun with all the staff of Harolds Dive Center, even on our way back to Dauin.
 They are chatting with us all the time, are in for many jokes and making us laugh.
 They definitely are a factor in creating a great vibe on the dive boat.

-Harold´s Dive Center is environmentally conscious and serves in marine conservation on Apo Island and in the Philippines
+Harold´s Dive Center is environmentally conscious: support marine conservation during travelling and diving in the Philippines

 Besides of not creating any plastic, the dive centre is also involved with coral replanting projects, removal of the crown-of-thorns starfish and cooperating with the regular ocean- and beach clean-ups.
 The scuba diving centre helps in building an artificial reef too.
 Not to forget that they always use local and fresh products for food on the dive boat, as well for the food provided in Harolds Mansion, always buy the supplies in their own big containers and refuse to take throw away plastic from their suppliers.